syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ### Tabbed at run time

 DockingManager helps you in dragging and dropping the docked controls at run time, using different DragProviderStyle.
-This style displays a prediction Bands, which lets you decide whether you can drop the control in that location.
+This style displays a dock hint, which lets you decide whether you can drop the control in that location.

 ![](Tabbed_Window_images/Tabbed_Window_img1.png)